Skip to main content

 The 16-hour patch works well if you’re a light or moderate smoker.

-The 16-hour patch is less likely to cause side effects.
+It is less likely to cause side effects.
 But it does not deliver nicotine during the night.
-It may not be right if you have early morning withdrawal symptoms.

 24-hour patch

-The 24-hour patch provides a steady dose of nicotine, avoiding highs and lows.
-It helps with early morning withdrawal but there may be more side effects.
+The 24-hour patch gives a steady dose of nicotine, avoiding highs and lows.
+It helps with early-morning withdrawal.
+But there may be more side effects.

 Choosing the correct strength of nicotine patch

 Nicotine patches have different doses of nicotine and last for different amounts of time.
-The strength of patch you should use depends on your level of nicotine addiction.
+The strength of patch you need depends on your level of nicotine addiction.
 Your pharmacist, GP or stop smoking advisor can help you pick the correct strength.

 Level of nicotine addiction